DariaNau/mysql-employee-tracker/README.md

 # MySQL Employee Tracker

-This app created an interface that makes it easy for non-developers to view and interact with information stored in databases.
-Such interface is known as **C**ontent **M**anagement **S**ystems and is a solution for managing a company's employees using node, inquirer, and MySQL.
+This application is designed as an interface that makes it easy for non-developers to view and interact with information stored in databases.
+Such interface is known as **C**ontent **M**anagement **S**ystems and in this case is a solution for managing a company's employees using node, inquirer, and MySQL.

 ## Description